Donald Davidson (poet): Career

 Davidson was an English professor at Vanderbilt University from 1920 to 1965.
 While at Vanderbilt, Davidson became associated with the Fugitives, who met to read and criticize each other's verse.
 Later, they founded a review of the same name, which launched the literary careers of the poets and critics John Crowe Ransom, Allen Tate and Robert Penn Warren, the poet Laura Riding, and the poet and psychiatrist Merrill Moore.
-He enjoyed a national reputation as a poet, in part due to the inclusion of his dramatic monologue, "Lee in the Mountains", in early editions of the influential college literature textbook Understanding Poetry.
+He enjoyed, for a time, a national reputation as a poet, in part due to the inclusion of his dramatic monologue, "Lee in the Mountains", in early editions of the influential college literature textbook Understanding Poetry.
 Its editors were his former students Warren and Cleanth Brooks.
 From 1923 to 1930, Davidson reviewed books and edited the Nashville Tennessean book page, where he assessed more than 370 books.

 Around 1930, Davidson began his association with the Southern Agrarians.
 He was chiefly responsible for the decision of the group to write essays, published as the Agrarian manifesto I'll Take My Stand.
 Davidson shared the Agrarians' distaste for industrial capitalism and its destructive effect on American culture.
 Davidson's romantic outlook, however, led him to interpret Agrarianism as a straightforward politics of identity.
 "American" identity had become "characterless and synthetic," he argued in 1933.
 He encouraged Americans to embrace their identities as "Rebels, Yankees, Westerners, New Englanders or what you will, bound by ties more generous than abstract institutions can express, rather than citizens of an Americanized nowhere, without family, kin, or home."
 He was in favor of segregation.

 In 1931, Davidson began a long association with Middlebury College's Breadloaf School of English.
 He bought a house in Vermont where he did much of his later writing.
 He taught at the Breadloaf School every summer until his death.
 In 1939 his textbook, American Composition and Rhetoric, was published and widely adopted for English courses in American universities.

-Perhaps most widely read today is Davidson's two-volume history: The Tennessee (1946 and 1948), in the Rivers of America series.
+Perhaps most widely read of his writings today is Davidson's two-volume history The Tennessee (1946 and 1948), in the Rivers of America series.
 The second volume is notable for its critique of the Tennessee Valley Authority (TVA) and the impact of its dam-building and eminent domain land seizure on local society.
 Although originally a supporter of the New Deal, he was suspicious that the TVA was a plot of northern business interests to exploit and dominate the South.
 He denounced the TVA as an instrument of political collectivism, run by outsiders, designed to destroy the South's traditions.

 In 1952 his ballad opera, Singin' Billy, with music by Charles F. Bryan, was performed at the Vanderbilt Theater.
 His work as book page editor for the Nashville Tennessean was commemorated in 1963 with the publication of The Spyglass: Views and Reviews, 1924–1930.
 A comprehensive collection of his poetry, Poems: 1922–61, was published in 1966.